Windsurf-Samples/windsurf-walkthrough/script/windsurf-tab.md

   phone: string;
 }
 ```
-Windsurf Tab will now either help you jump to the contact form formData initial state to add a phone field or suggest a supercomplete block to add a phone field.
+Windsurf Tab will now either help you jump to the contact form formData initial state to add a phone field or supercomplete will suggest a code blocks to add the phone field elsewhere in the file

-## Tab to Jump
-Tab to Jump anticipates where you might want to move your cursor next and lets you jump there with a single Tab press.

-After adding the phone field from the Supercomplete block from above, you may see Tab to Jump invoke automatically to move your cursor to the next logical location
+After adding the phone field from the Supercomplete block from above, you should see Tab to Jump invoke automatically to move your cursor to the next logical location

 ## Tab to Import
 Tab to Import automatically suggests and adds missing imports when you use new dependencies.

 ### Example: Adding Validation via YUP package
-In `ContactForm.tsx`, start using a validation library:
+In `ContactForm.tsx`, start using a validation library.
+Add the following code after the import statements:
 ```typescript
 // Start typing:
 const schema = yup.object().shape({